 I don’t know which is worse the senseless bombing, or the manner in which the event was used to run this kind of drill?

 Here is a taste of the the SHTF.com article;

 “As news of last night’s incident in Watertown, Massachusetts spread, police from all over the North East converged, once again, on Boston.
 Along with them were elements of the National Guard and U.S. military.

 Though an official announcement has not been made, and likely will not be made, the entire Boston metropolitan area is now in complete lock-down in what can only be described as a defacto state of martial law.

 By all accounts, law enforcement and military personnel have classified Boston and surrounding towns a war-zone, especially after a gunfight yesterday evening that left one of the Boston Marathon Bombers dead and the other still at large.
 In a video of the early morning engagement, rapid gunfire and explosive detonations, believed to be more ‘pressure cooker’ bombs, can be heard as police and residents scrambled.

 This has led to shelter-in-place orders being issued by officials, a widespread militarization of nearly a hundred square miles surrounding Boston, and deserted streets throughout the city.

-Military personnel have reportedly been patrolling streets, performing door-to-door searches, and defusing or detonating suspected explosive devices.
+Military personnel have reportedly been patrolling streets, performing and defusing or detonating suspected explosive devices.

 Section 1031 of the controversial National Defense Authorization Act of 2012 effectively declares the United States a battlefield, suspends the U.S. Constitution and essentially allows the President, through the Department of Homeland Security and the U.S. military, to deploy assets in this war zone as he sees fit: